mister-pjr/mull/README.md

 When the game (or more properly a game round) finishes, a message will pop up on the server window asking if you want to go for another round.
 Reply with Y or N.

+Being able to land in the pad slow enough to survive, isn't easy but is doable.
+If Neil could do it, so can you!
+Later on, you can play with giving yourself less fuel and smaller admissible landing speeds.

 Ufff... that's all (I think).
 Enjoy !